mizzioisf/openhospital-client/README.md

  q    quit
 ```
 Note: The oh.bat launches the oh.ps1 startup file automatically.
-The script offers an interactive menu that can be used to setup and choose how to run Open Hospital.
+The script presents the interactive menu that can be used to setup and choose how to run Open Hospital.

 **On Windows, to manually run oh.ps1 (powershell script):**